magicalpanda/MagicalRecord/README.md

 # Installation

-1. In your XCode Project, add all the .h and .m files from the Source folder into your project.
+1. In your XCode Project, add all the .h and .m files from the *Source* folder into your project.
 2. Add *CoreData+MagicalRecord.h* file to your PCH file or your AppDelegate file.
 3. Start writing code! ...
 There is no step 3!

 # ARC Support

-MagicalRecord will not directly support ARC at this time.
-However, MagicalRecord will work with ARC enabled, by adding the *-fno-objc-arc* flag to the following files:

-* NSManagedObjectContext+MagicalRecord.m
-* NSManagedObject+MagicalDataImport.m
-* MagicalRecordHelpers.m
+MagicalRecord fully supports ARC *and* non-ARC modes out of the box, there is no configuration necessary.
+This is great for legacy applications or projects that still need to compile with GCC.
+ARC support has been tested with the Apple LLVM 3.0 compiler.

 # Usage